Hästens

-Hästens Sängar AB, or simply Hastens ([ˈhɛ̌sːtɛns], Swedish for "The horse's" as in "the horse's beds"), is a Swedish manufacturer established in 1852, that produces and trades in beds, bed linen, pillows and lifestyle accessories.
+Hästens Sängar AB, or simply Hastens ([ˈhɛ̌sːtɛns], Swedish for "The horse's" as in "the horse's beds"), is a Swedish manufacturer established in 1852, that produces and trades in high-end mattress, bed linen, bedding pillows and lifestyle accessories.

-Hästens manufactures beds and mattresses by hand using natural materials like cotton, horse hair, wool and flax.
-Hästens retail stores also sell branded premium bedlinen, pillows, duvets and accessories.
-The company was founded by Pehr Adolf Janson in 1852 as a saddler business and is still a family-owned company.
+The company was founded by Pehr Adolf Janson in 1852 as a saddler business and is a family-owned company.
 David Janson shifted their focus in the early 1900s from making saddles to making beds.
 By 1952, a century after its foundation, they had become the official bedding supplier of Sweden's royal court, a title they share with IKEA since 1984.
 The company continues to manufacture all beds in its factory in Sweden.

+Hästens manufactures beds and mattresses by using materials such as cotton, horse hair, wool and flax.
+Hästens retail stores also sell branded premium bedlinen, pillows, duvets and accessories.

 History

-Pehr Adolf Janson (1830-1885) was awarded his master certificate in 1852 by King Oscar I of Sweden.
+Pehr Adolf Janson (1830–1885) was awarded his master certificate in 1852 by King Oscar I of Sweden.
 Master saddlers were also makers of mattresses, since horsetail hair was an essential material for the pads that went into the carriage.
 At that time, becoming a master saddler in Sweden required the certificate to be issued by the King himself.

 In the late 1800s, the family moved to Hed and Pehr Adolf's son Per Thure Janson decided to follow his father's path in becoming a master saddler.
 Per Thure started a company together with his son David Janson.
 The business of making beds took off and they were soon producing more beds than saddles.

 In 1939, British architect Ralph Erskine (1914–2005) travelled by bicycle to Sweden, where he later met David Janson who commissioned him to build the Hästens Factory, which was one of the first buildings that he designed in Sweden.
 It was designed by Erskine in 1948 and he also designed the further expansion of the factory in 1998, in Köping where the company is still located as of 2019.

 In 1978, Jack Ryde designed Hästens' blue check pattern that was presented for a furniture trade fair.
 The blue check pattern is a registered trademark for Hästens beds and is protected.

 Hästens today

 Markets

-In 2006, Hästens was awarded the Swedish Trade Council's annual export award.
-At the time the brand was marketed in 22 countries, the largest markets being Sweden, Netherlands, Switzerland, China and the United States.